• Skip to primary navigation

 Grilled flank steak with Thai style chimichurri is going to be your new favorite under 30 minute meal with a sauce of chilis, garlic, lemongrass, olive oil and plenty of coriander, Thai basil and a drizzle of fresh lime.
 Grilled Flanks Steaks with thai Style Chimichurri / https://www.hwcmagazine.com

-Lip smacking and oh so good this delicious Thai Style chimichurri sauce was great on steak but would also be good on fish, lamb, or even on your morning omelet.
+Lip smacking and oh so good!
+This delicious Thai Style chimichurri sauce was great on steak but would also be good on fish, lamb, or even on your morning omelet.
+The flavor profile is filled with all the bright fresh flavors of Thailand.

 Trust me...you are going to want to make extra sauce as it is so good and I have been putting it on almost everything this week.

 My inspiration for making Grilled Flank Steak with Thai Style Chimichurri came a few weeks ago after I spent a long weekend browsing over some Thai cookbooks.
-I have made steaks on many occasions with a delicious Spicy 5 Minute Chimichurri Sauce but how about a THAI Style Chimcihurri sauce.
+I have made steaks on many occasions with a delicious Spicy 5 Minute Chimichurri Sauce but how about a THAI Style sauce?

-Grilled Flanks Steaks with thai Style Chimichurri / https://www.hwcmagazine.com
+Grilled Flanks Steaks with Thai Style Chimichurri on a wooden cutting board.

 I have my own little herbs and spices growing on my window seal with loads of fresh coriander, Thai basil, fresh limes, chilis and lemongrass in my crisper.
-If I can't be in Thailand, at least I can bring Thailand to Hong Kong and then this Thai Style Chimichurri sauce was born.
+If I can't be in Thailand, at least I can bring Thailand to Hong Kong.
+Then, this Thai Style Chimichurri sauce was born.

 Holy Basil

-You know there are many types of basil used in Thai cooking.
-I used Thai Holy basil as that is what I have growing on my little window seal.
-(Remember, you can exchange with Italian basil if you cannot find Holy basil) When this delicious Thai Style Chimichurri sauce hits that hot grilled steak, it transforms into a mouthful of deliciousness.
+Did you know there are many types of basil used in Thai cooking?
 This Thai basil is called “holy” because Thai monks have used this herb for calming the mind and body, thereby enhancing meditative practices.
 Thai holy basil has been used in many medicinal treatments however I just mostly like it in Phat Kra-Prao Kai (Stirfried Chicken with Holy Basil)

-I hope you enjoy this quick and easy grilled flank steak with Thai style chimichurri dinner as you can have it on your table in less than 30 minutes, its low carb, gluten-free, diabetic friendly and a delicious Asian fusion dish.
+I hope you enjoy this quick and easy grilled flank steak with Thai style chimichurri dinner.
+You can have it on your table in less than 30 minutes, its low carb, gluten-free, diabetic friendly and a delicious Asian fusion recipe.

 Summer Grilling and Chilling Recipes